Board of Education

 stepdean@shenschools.org

-Deanna Stephenson, of Halfmoon, is serving her third term.
+Deanna Stephenson, of Halfmoon, is serving her fourth term.
 She is employed at Fidelis Care as Director of Provider Relations.
 She holds a bachelor’s degree in biology and forensic science from SUNY Oswego and is in the process of earning a master’s degree in health care administration from Union College.
 She and her spouse have two children, one who currently attends and one who has graduated from Shenendehowa.
 Term exp.
 6/30/25.

-Tom Templeton
+Tom Templeton-

 tempthom@shenschools.org